 A plus and a minus to this fishery is that it does not have a true dedicated outfitter that focuses on its fishing cycles.
 But, if you are looking for some great intelligence on Pineview look no further than Angler’s Den in Roy, Utah.
 Their customer service is great and they are always looking to make your fishing experience top notch.
-The store's location if right off the 15 on the way to Pineview Reservoir so it’s not a huge time suck to stop buy.
+The store's location if right off the 15 on the way to Pineview Reservoir so it’s not a huge time suck to stop by.

 We have two tips for you with this predatory fish.
 First, patience is key for this species.
 The Tiger Muskie is known as the fish of 1000 casts.
-So if you have a, ONE-fish-day, it's all good because it will be the best fight you have had in years.
+So if you have a ONE-fish-day, it's all good because it will be the best fight you have had in years.
 Quality over quantity as they say.
-Second, October can be just productive to fish as the late spring months the one difference is there will be a lot less anglers on the water.
-So while people are inside drinking hot coco in the cooler weather you will be fighting that 40 inch monster for 15 minutes.
+Second, October can be just productive to fish as the late spring months the one difference is there will be a lot fewer anglers on the water.
+So while people are inside drinking hot cocoa in the cooler weather you will be fighting that 40 inch monster for 15 minutes.

 This is a unique species of Cutthroat that can only be found in the state of Utah and has a unique history of how it is both located and remains in a small area of Utah.
 It is best explained by Brett Prettyman of Trout Unlimited and creator of the Utah Cutthroat Slam.